frconor-ebook/meditations/_posts/2025-04-21-divine-mercy-sunday.md

 When she reached the bottom of the stairs, her eyes noticed a familiar face.
 She looked again, and taped on the lobby mirror was a small picture of her mother.
 Her eyes burned and her throat tightened as she walked across the room and removed the small photo.

 Written on the back was the compelling invitation: "Whatever you have done, whatever you have become, it doesn\'t matter.
 Please come home."
-And so she did.
+And so, she did.

 Christ is God\'s picture taped to a Roman cross, inviting us to come home, so that He can save us from the destructive power of sin.